xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 Let

-        U := set of unresolved mouth states after algorithm 1 ended.
+        U := set of undetermined mouth states after algorithm 1 ended.
 (10)

-An unresolved mouth state 'i' must have at least one unresolved incoming recipe.
-Thus one of its predecessor states, let it be named 'k', must be unresolved.
-If 'k' is a mouth state, then it must be unresolved.
-If state 'k' is a linear state, then its predecessor must be unresolved, the same holds for k's predecessor, etc. until a mouth state is reached.
-Thus, the unresolvedness of a mouth state has its reason in the unresolvedness of at least one other mouth state.
+An undetermined mouth state 'i' must have at least one undetermined entry recipe.
+Thus one of its predecessor states, let it be named 'k', must be undetermined.
+If 'k' is a mouth state, then it must be undetermined.
+If state 'k' is a linear state, then its predecessor must be undetermined, the same holds for k's predecessor, etc. until a mouth state is reached.
+Thus, the indeterminacy of a mouth state has its reason in the indeterminacy of at least one other mouth state--q.e.d.

-Let the fact that a mouth state 'i' is unresolved because of another unresolved mouth state 'k' be noted as "i depends on k".
+Let the fact that a mouth state 'i' is undetermined because of another undetermined mouth state 'k' be noted as "i depends on k".

 DEFINITION: D(i) -- Dependency Set